KamilSvoboda/IGLO/README.md

 ###1.5 2015/02/08
 * new feature - support for paper margin (empty space around paper)
-* reversed order of source images in final image
+* fixed order of source images in final image

 ###1.4 2014/06/02
 * New size units - inches